When persistent heel pain, ankle pain, or other discomforts are a problem, custom orthotics might be part of the solution.

-Custom orthotics are tools we often turn to when structural abnormalities in a patient’s feet are connected to a source of pain or discomfort, or when the way that forces are distributed across their feet need to be adjusted in some way.
+Custom orthotics are tools we often turn to when structural abnormalities in a patient’s feet are connected to a source of pain or discomfort, or when the way that forces are distributed across their feet needs to be adjusted in some way.

 Why do we recommend orthotics so often?
 Because they are very effective!
 While custom orthotics are not part of every treatment plan (no one treatment ever is), they have helped many patients achieve improved mobility and quality of life.

-What Do Custom Orthotics Do?
+How Do Custom Orthotics Help?

-The musculoskeletal structure of the foot is very important, not only for supporting the weight of the body, but also allowing it to move efficiently.
+The musculoskeletal structure of the foot is very important, not only for supporting the weight of the body, but also for allowing it to move efficiently.
 There are a ton of moving parts working in tandem to get the job done.

 However, if there is an abnormality in the structure of the foot, it can throw off the way that weight and forces are applied to muscles and joints throughout the body.
 Problems such as flat feet, overpronation, or high arches can lead to an excess amount of pressure being centered in areas that were not built to endure them, increasing the potential for strain and injury.

 As the body tries to adjust to abnormal shifts in movement, it can lead to strain in the legs, knees, hips, or lower back as well—not just the feet!

 Custom orthotics alleviate these symptoms by addressing the fundamental irregularity in structure.
 They typically come in the form of inserts that are inserted into the shoes.
 They provide exact amounts of cushioning and corrective support to maintain greater stability and shift excess pressure away from vulnerable areas.

 Custom orthotics, however, do not permanently “fix” the structural abnormality.
 Surgery is the only treatment that can do so in most cases, but custom orthotics can provide a conservative means of finding relief.